maxnfrankel/maxnfrankel.github.io/index.md

 For the 2022-2023 academic year, I worked in Professor Ilaria Testa’s [Optical BioImaging group](https://www.testalab.org/) in Stockholm, Sweden, on a Fulbright research scholarship.

 After my year in Sweden, I began my PhD at CU Boulder in [Jun Ye's group](https://jila.colorado.edu/yelabs) at JILA.
-I'm working on Sr2, one of the three Strontium atomic clock project in Ye's group.
+I'm working on Sr2, one of the three Strontium atomic clock projects in Ye's group.

 <div class="row">
   <div class="column_30">